 In 1974 and 1975 MLW built five locomotives for the Providence and Worcester Railroad and designated them M-420R.
-Instead of standard ZWT trucks the P&W units rode on AAR type B trucks, possibly from retired P&W RS-3s.
-The AAR trucks required different truck spacing and a different bolster design than the standard M-420s.
+Instead of standard ZWT trucks the P&W units rode on Type B trucks as commonly seen under many older ALCo-designed 4-axle locomotives.
+The Type B trucks required different truck spacing and a different bolster design than the standard M-420s.
 The frame on the M-420R has a straight profile like the later HR-412 rather than having the frame rails angled around the trucks as on the standard M-420.

 Three of the M-420Rs went to the Iowa Interstate Railroad and then other owners while two went to the Maine Coast Railroad.